wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 For `S_D` state blocks, the `Inv` event will simply be inserted into the MSHR as the second entry, i.e., after the current front entry that caused the `S_D` state.
-The reason that it could not be completed immediately is that `Inv` may incur invalidations, which will race with the ongoing fetch operation.
+The reason that it could not be ordered before the event is unclear to me (seems perfectly fine to order the `Inv` before the current event: When the `FetchResp` is received, the block changes state back to `S`, and `Inv` is retried, which invalidates all copies of the block.
+Then the current event is also retried, which sees `I` state, and will incur a cache miss).

+For `S_Inv` and `SM_Inv` state blocks, the `Inv` event is inserted as the front entry of the MSHR register, such that when the invalidation completes, the state of the block will then transit back to the stable state, i.e., `S` and `SM`, respectively.
+The `Inv` event will be retried on the stable state, and is logically ordered before the ongoing event that caused the invalidation.